Skip to main content

 SettingDescription

-Recipient emailsList of email addresses to notify on each submission.
+Notify these peopleList of email addresses to notify on each submission.
+Press Enter to add.

-Include all fieldsWhen on, all field values from the submission are included in the notification.
-When off, you choose specific fields.
+All fieldsWhen selected, every field value from the submission is included in the notification.

 What the notification email contains